Tom-Schueler/The-Sealed-King/README.md

 ## Combat Action System

-My goal for this System was to make as easy to use as possible for the Designteam.
+My goal for this System was to make it as easy to use as possible for the Designerteam.
 In order to achieve this I had to make sure all parts of the System are self explanetory, Documented and easyly extensible.
-At the core, this whole System is based on a [_Trie_](https://en.wikipedia.org/wiki/Trie).
+To ensure this, at the core, this whole System is based on a [_Trie_](https://en.wikipedia.org/wiki/Trie).
+Now I will explain why I think this works really great.

 ### 1. Combat Action- [Rooot](Source/Slasher/Public/CombatActionRoot.h) | [Node](Source/Slasher/Public/CombatActionNode.h)